 Coaching & Consultation

 School and organization leaders are provided with individualized coaching to support the development of their leadership practice for racial equity.
 Coaching sessions are customized to the short- and long-term goals and needs of each leader, with a focus on deepening leaders’ positive racial identity and change management for racial justice.

 Schools and organizations are matched with a facilitator who provides ongoing support of a Racial Equity Leadership Council (RELC) / DEI Committee, or other school leaders and community members, who are charged with collectively leading the racial justice work in your organization.
 Over the course of several emergent sessions, the RELC is supported through:

 - Consultation and support for planning racial equity initiatives across the organization

 In facilitated sessions, a selected group of educators from the community will engage with two (2) CRJE facilitators to explain the history of racial affinity spaces in the school and plan for group sessions.
 Up to two (2) CRJE facilitators will lead and/or support racial affinity group spaces in both separate and cross-racial settings.
-Participants will explore how racial identity is developed, as well as the impact of their own racial identity development on their work with students.
-Participants will also further explore their racial identity and internalized racism in racial affinity spaces in community with their colleagues.
+Participants will explore how racial identity is developed, as well as the impact of their own racial identity development on their work with colleagues and students.
+Participants will also explore internalized racism and unconscious biases in racial affinity spaces and in community with their colleagues.